CTF-handbooks/.github/profile/README.md

-# Welcome to CTF Handbooks :wave:
+# Welcome to CTF Handbooks! :wave:

 ## :information_source: About